aalghooneh/Autonomous_Mobile_Robotics_Student/README.md

 - Source the .bashrc file: source ~/robohub/turtlebot4/configs/.bashrc
 - Declare ros2 domain: export ROS_DOMAIN_ID=X (X being the number of your robot)

-## Part 3 - Map aquisition (15 marks)
+## Part 3 - Map aquisition (5 marks)

-Undock the robot, put the robot in the closest entrance marked for you, and reset the odometry, and then acquire the map as you did in LAB-1 and save it as room for use in the planning.
+Undock the robot, put the robot in the entrance marked for you, and reset the odometry, and then acquire the map as you did in LAB-1 and save it as room for use in the planning.

 ```
 # terminal 1